Life Insurance For People With a Heart Condition (2026)

 Traditional Term Life Insurance

 Term life insurance offers the most affordable life insurance for heart patients when you qualify.
-It provides financial protection for specific periods with level premiums throughout the term.
+It covers your dependents for a set term with level premiums throughout.

-Medical exams are required, including blood work, vital signs and sometimes cardiac-specific testing like EKGs.
-Traditional term is best for well-managed conditions with stable treatment histories.
+Medical exams are required.
+These include blood work, vital signs and sometimes cardiac-specific testing like EKGs.
+Traditional term is the right choice for well-managed conditions with a stable treatment history.

 Whole Life Insurance